Nutro Grain Free Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 And a fat-to-protein ratio of about 60%.

-When you consider the protein-boosting effect of the lentils, chickpeas, peas, alfalfa meal, pea protein and flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the lentils, chickpeas, peas, alfalfa meal, pea protein and flaxseed, this looks like the profile of a kibble containing a notable amount of meat.

-Nutro Grain Free is a plant-based dry dog food using a moderate amount of named meat meal as its main source of animal protein, thus earning the brand 4 stars.
+Nutro Grain Free is a dry dog food using a notable amount of named meat meals as its dominant source of animal protein, thus receiving 4.5 stars.

 Nutro Dog Food